 Whilst this question may seem a little self-evident, it’s important to note that the Monschau Christmas Market is only open at weekends, usually beginning in the last weekend of November and lasting all four weekends of advent.

-Although visitors are welcome to wonder Monschau’s streets throughout these hours, perhaps the real magic of the Market can only be experienced as night falls (around 4.30pm in December), and the town’s lights sparkle in the inky darkness.
+Although visitors are welcome to wander Monschau’s streets throughout these hours, perhaps the real magic of the Monschau Christmas Market can only be experienced at night (with sunset at 4pm in December), as the town’s lights sparkle in the inky darkness.

-If you are hoping to explore the main town when the streets are a little quieter, arrive at 11am and you’ll have the town largely to yourself (the town itself only has a very small resident population, with temporary visitors largely making up the crowds).
+If you are hoping to explore the main town when the streets are a little quieter, arrive at 11am and you’ll have the town largely to yourself (the town itself only has a very small resident population, with temporary visitors making up the crowds).

-Walking down the steep, cobbled street that leads towards Monschau’s centre, the town appeared eerily quiet.
-Indeed, all that we could hear on that cold December morning was the babbling sound of the River Rur, its waters snaking their way through the town.
+Walking down the steep, cobbled street that leads towards Monschau’s centre, the town was eerily quiet.
+In fact, all we could hear on that cold December morning was the babbling sound of the River Rur; its waters snaking their way through the town.

-Entering the neat square at the bottom of the hill, we were met by a towering Christmas tree – one that reached some twenty feet skywards.
+Entering the neat square at the bottom of the hill, we were met by a towering Christmas tree – one that reached twenty feet skywards.
 Rather than being heavily laden with dancing baubles or glass decorations, the tree was instead simply decorated with strings of white fairy lights.
-It was incredibly simple, but unbelievably beautiful.
+It was simple, but unbelievably beautiful.

-Passing through the town’s snaking lanes – half-timbered buildings leaning towards the fast-flowing river – and we eventually smelt the Monschau Christmas Market before we saw it; that familiar scent of cinnamon, star anise and roasted chestnuts reaching us from across the river.
+Passing through the town’s snaking lanes – half-timbered buildings leaning towards the fast-flowing river – we eventually smelt the Monschau Christmas Market; that familiar scent of cinnamon, star anise and roasted chestnuts wafting across the river.

-Throughout the Market stood a large selection of stalls, selling everything from steaming Glühwein, large dishes of Kartoffelpuffer (a delicious grated potato dish), handmade soaps, wooden toys and intricately carved wooden puzzles.
+Throughout the Monschau Christmas Market stood a large selection of stalls, selling everything from steaming Glühwein, large dishes of Kartoffelpuffer (a delicious grated potato dish), handmade soaps, wooden toys and intricately carved wooden puzzles.
 On one particular stand stood a dizzying array of miniature mangers; each ready to play a staring role in a family’s Nativity scene.

 With the river passing directly through the town, you’ll also discover that Monschau is filled with a selection of small bridges, each one decorated with dazzling Christmas lights and strings of red bows.
-Leading the way to hidden restaurants and veiled corners, you could spend an entire evening exploring these beautiful bridges alone.
+Leading to hidden restaurants and veiled corners, you could spend an entire evening exploring these beautiful bridges alone.

 The Rotes Haus

 A blushing pink building, adorned with intricate carvings and gold stars, the Rotes Haus is unbelievably photogenic.
-Although considerably younger than its peers (built in the 18th Century to house the resident Scheibler family and their business), the house still holds its own as one of the town’s most beautiful buildings.
+Although considerably younger than its peers (built in the 18th century), the house still holds its own as one of Monschau’s most beautiful buildings.

-A fascinating glimpse into this town’s illustrious past, the Rotes Haus is well worth a visit.
+A fascinating glimpse into Monschau’s illustrious past, the Rotes Haus is well worth a visit.
 The Museum is closed on Mondays, but is otherwise open 10am – 12pm in the morning, and from 2pm – 4pm in the afternoon.

 As such, it offers fantastic views to those willing to climb (a few) stairs; with a bird’s eye view over Monschau’s slate roofs and the wider Hohes Venn – Eifel Nature Park.

 In particular, the ‘Panoramaweg’ (or the ‘Panorama Walk’) offers spectacular views – although be warned, the entire trail includes nearing 1,000 steps.
 To begin the walk, find the town’s Parkplatz Aukloster (Austraße 10, 52156 Monschau), where the hike begins at the car park’s lower deck.

-If you do decide to take the Panoramic walk, you’ll soon find yourself at Monschau’s 13th Century Castle, which now (slightly surreally) is home to a youth hostel.
-Once the fortress of the formidable Jülich Counts, this once great castle was soon seized by Charles V in 1543, before falling into disrepair under French rule.
+If you do decide to take the Panoramic Walk, you’ll soon find yourself at Monschau’s 13th Century Castle, which now (slightly surreally) is home to a youth hostel.
+Once the fortress of the formidable Jülich Counts, this once great castle was seized by Charles V in 1543, before falling into disrepair under French rule.

-Boasting not only your standard hostel rooms, the Youth Hostel Monschau Burg offers five family apartments (found in the ‘Hirschhaus’) and a small chapel, where recitals are regularly held.
-Come the summer and the Castle’s courtyard comes alive with concerts and festivals, complete with spectacular views across Monschau.
+Boasting not only your standard hostel rooms, the Youth Hostel Monschau Burg offers five family apartments and a small chapel, where recitals are regularly held.
+Come the summer and the Castle’s courtyard comes alive with concerts and festivals.

 ‘Moutarde de Montjoie’ has been made in Monschau for over 120 years, expertly crafted by one dedicated family.
 Connoisseurs of this spicy relish, visitors are invited to visit the family run Mustard Mill, learning how their nineteen varieties of mustard are made.

 Where to Eat in Monschau

-Nestled inside a small timber-clad building, the lights of the Shokoladen Café glowed warmly as we walked towards it; freezing sleet and icy winds freezing our hands.
+Nestled inside a small timber-clad building, the lights of the Shokoladen Café glowed warmly as we walked towards it; sleet and icy winds freezing our hands.

-It soon became apparent that the Café’s defining feature was its hot chocolate.
+Unsurprisingly, the Café’s defining feature was its hot chocolate.
 Simply choose your preferred ‘chocolate lollipop’ (we opted for the ‘Christmas’ flavour) and you’ll be greeted with a steaming mug of hot milk to dip your lollipop in.

 For dinner, we headed to Monschau’s slightly more expensive restaurant – Alte Herrlichtkeit.
 Housed in yet another beautiful building, the restaurant offers an authentically German experience, with dishes including schnitzel and fried duck breast.